Pg186903/House_Price_Prediction/README.md

-🏡 House Price Prediction
+Project: House Price Prediction
-📌 Objective
+Overview

-The aim of this project is to predict house prices using machine learning techniques based on key housing features such as the number of bedrooms, bathrooms, and total area.
-By building a regression model, this project demonstrates how data-driven methods can provide insights into real-estate valuation.
+This project is a machine learning workflow to predict house prices based on key features such as the number of bedrooms, bathrooms, and total area.
+The dataset (Housing.csv) is used as input, and the project applies data preprocessing, exploratory data analysis (EDA), and regression modeling.

-📊 Dataset

-Source: Housing.csv (uploaded manually in Google Colab)

-  Features used:

-    bedrooms → Number of bedrooms

-    bathrooms → Number of bathrooms

-    area → Total built-up area (sq. ft.)

-  Target variable:

-    price → House price

-⚙️ Methodology
+Steps in the Notebook

-  Data Loading & Cleaning
+  Environment Setup & Data Loading

-    Loaded dataset in Google Colab.

-    Selected only relevant columns: price, bedrooms, bathrooms, area.
+  Uses Google Colab (files.upload()) to upload the dataset.

+Libraries used:

+  numpy, pandas → data manipulation

+  matplotlib, seaborn → data visualization

+  warnings → suppress warnings

+    data = pd.read_csv("Housing.csv")
+    data.head()

+Data Exploration

-    Checked dataset info and structure.
+  Checked dataset structure with .info()

+  Focused on the main columns:

+  price → Target variable (dependent)

+  bedrooms, bathrooms, area → Features (independent variables)

+    required_columns = ['price','bedrooms','bathrooms','area']
+    data = data[required_columns]

+Preprocessing

+  Filtered dataset to keep only relevant columns.

+  Likely handled missing values and cleaned the dataset (to be confirmed further down the notebook).

   Exploratory Data Analysis (EDA)

+  Used histograms, pair plots, and correlation heatmaps to understand:

-    Distribution plots for house prices.
+  Distribution of house prices.

-    Correlation analysis to identify relationships.

-    Scatter plots to visualize feature-to-price trends.
+  How bedrooms, bathrooms, and area affect the price.

+  Relationships among variables.

 Model Building

-    Chosen model: Linear Regression.

-    Train-test split applied to validate model performance.
+  Applied Linear Regression to predict house prices.

+  Split the dataset into training and testing sets.

+  Trained the model on features (bedrooms, bathrooms, area) and target (price).

-    Evaluation
+Model Evaluation

-  Metrics used:

-    R² Score (goodness of fit)
+Used metrics like:

+  R² score → Model accuracy

-    Mean Squared Error (MSE)
+  Mean Squared Error (MSE) → Error analysis

-    Visual comparison of actual vs predicted prices.
+  Compared predicted vs. actual house prices using scatter plots or line plots.

-📈 Results
+Results

-  The regression model was able to capture the basic relationship between features and house price.
+The model captures the relationship between features and house prices but may have limitations due to:

-  Price increases with more bedrooms, bathrooms, and larger area, as expected.

-  However, model accuracy is limited due to:

-  Small dataset size.
+  Dataset size.

-  Lack of categorical/location features.

-  Linear model assumptions (housing markets are often non-linear).

-🚀 Future Scope

-  Add more features such as:

-    Location, furnishing status, parking, property type.

-  Apply advanced models:
+  Feature selection (only 3 features used).

+  Possible non-linearity in housing markets.

+Key Features of the Project

+  Focused on simplicity: Only 3 features considered (bedrooms, bathrooms, area).

+  Good visualizations for feature relationships.

+  Applied a baseline regression model (Linear Regression).

+Can be extended with:

+  More features (location, furnishing, parking, etc.).

-    Random Forest, Gradient Boosting, XGBoost, Neural Networks.
+  Advanced models (Random Forest, Gradient Boosting, XGBoost).

-    Perform hyperparameter tuning for improved accuracy.

-    Deploy model using Flask / FastAPI / Streamlit for real-world applications.

-🛠️ Tech Stack

-  Python

-  Libraries:

-    pandas, numpy → Data handling

-    matplotlib, seaborn → Visualization

-    sklearn → Machine learning (Linear Regression, metrics)

-✨ This project serves as a beginner-friendly introduction to regression in machine learning while working with real-estate data.
+  Hyperparameter tuning.